Makobo Modjadji

-Makobo Modjadji VI (Makobo Caroline Modjadji; 22 July 1978 – 12 June 2005) was the sixth in a line of the Balobedu tribe's Rain Queens.
+Makobo Modjadji VI (Makobo Caroline Modjadji; 22 July 1978 – 12 June 2005) was the sixth in a line of the Lobedu queendom's Rain Queens.
 It is believed by her people that Makobo Modjadji had the ability to control the clouds and rivers.
 Makobo became queen on 16 April 2003 at the age of 25, after the death of her predecessor and grandmother, Queen Mokope Modjadji, and she reigned until her own death just two years later.
-This made her the youngest Queen in the history of the Balobedu tribe.
+This made her the youngest Queen in the history of the Balobedu nation.

 Life

-Makobo was the daughter of Princess Leakhale Maria Modjadji and was the only Rain Queen to be formally educated.
-She was crowned Rain Queen in 2003, two years after the death of her grandmother Rain Queen Mokope Modjadji V. Her mother, the designated successor, had died in June 2001 ,so she never ascended to the throne.
+Makobo was the daughter of Princess Leakhale Maria Modjadji and was the first of the Rain Queens to be formally educated.
+She was crowned Rain Queen in 2003, two years after the death of her grandmother Rain Queen Mokope Modjadji V. Her mother, the designated successor, had died in June 2001, so she never ascended to the throne.
 It took two years to eventually crown her but nonetheless, Makobo was selected as the next Rain Queen.
 On the day of the coronation, a slight drizzle fell, which was interpreted as a good omen.
 The coronation was an elaborate ceremony, but it is believed that Makobo accepted the crown reluctantly.

 Although respected for her abilities and lineage, Makobo was seen as too modern to be the next Rain Queen, which may have been why there was such a long delay before she was crowned.
 Custom dictated that rain queens live reclusive lives, hidden in the royal kraal with Bahlanone "royal women".
 Makobo, however, drove a car, liked to wear jeans and T-shirts, visit nearby discos, watch soap operas and chat on her cell phone.

 Modjadji VI also had a boyfriend, David Mogale, who is said to have fathered her second child, daughter Masalanabo.
 He is the former municipal manager of Greater Letaba Local Municipality.
 He is also rumoured to have moved into the Royal Compound to live with her.
 This caused great controversy with the Royal Council, as the Rain Queen is only ever supposed to have sexual relations with nobles who the Royal Council themselves chose.